Des Deroche at Happy Hour, 2016.

 years.
 My Dad was a railroad man and Des was

-so we had that going for us
+a railroad official, so we had that going for us

-and went on from there.
+from the start and went on from there.
 I

 admire Des greatly, especially for his